XiaozhiBai/Run14_Analysis/README.md

         cons.csh
         ./run_EvtGenDecay.csh  %% To run the EvtGen Production and saved the intrestiong variable in the tree ./runAna.csh	       %% Analysis the produce tree
-### 2. Photonic electron back ground DCA can be produced by the Hijing+Geant4 full detector simulation.
+### 2. Photonic electron background DCA can be produced by the Hijing+Geant4 full detector simulation.
 #### 2.1 Produce the Hijing and Geant sample
         cd PhotonicElectronSim/Pico_mc
         starver SL16d